 The steamer heats a water reservoir until steamy.
 Once it’s heated up, you’ll let the machine emit hot steam onto your face.
 For best results, you’ll want to steam for your face for about 15 minutes.

-This procedure helps soften and moisten any oil or debris in your pores.
+This procedure to use steam helps soften and moisten any oil or debris in your pores.
 Once all the nasty stuff is loose, it’s easier to remove when cleansing your face.

 Is a Facial Steamer Worth It?